nmalservet/php-requirements-checker/README.md

 An other method will be to use composer to get the last stable release.
 Go to the composer section to do it.

 ## Add your own libraries, folders and file to check
-You need to add you rown libraries to check, and folders and file.
+You need to add your own libraries to check, and folders and file.
 To do it, edit the file my-requirements.php.

 ## Launch your custom php requirements checker :